 However, if you want to screen and qualify only those who have ordered from your restaurant in the past 3 months, it would drop your IR below 100%.

-As part of the market research 101 series on the Drive Research blog, today we'll give you a better understanding of incidence rate in market research.
-What is incidence rate in market research?
-Incidence rate is defined as the number of respondents from a sample pool that will qualify for your study.
-If your market research survey is looking to target females only, your incidence rate will immediately drop from 100% to ~50%.
+For example, if your market research survey is looking to target females only, your incidence rate will immediately drop from 100% to 50%.
 If you are looking to target females with children under the age of 18, your incidence rate will drop even further to less than 20%.

 Online panel companies use incidence rates to estimate how difficult the audience will be to reach and how many respondents will qualify for the study.
-Surveys with low incidence rates result in additional work to gather completes, additional costs per complete, and a higher overall project expense.
+Surveys with low incidence rates result in additional work to gather completed surveys, additional costs per completed survey, and a higher overall project expense.
 This is driven by the difficulty in collecting a large number of completes from a laser-targeted audience.